keboola/developers-docs/extend/common-interface/config-file.md

 global application parameters (such as token, URL, version of your API).
 - `authorization`: Available only for [registered Docker extensions](/extend/registration/).
 Contains Oauth2 [authorization contents](/extend/common-interface/oauth/).
+- `action`: Name of the action to execute, default `run`.
+Other actions available upon [registration](/extend/registration/) and all other actions except `run` have a strict execution time limit of 30 second.
+See [actions](/extend/common-interface/actions/) for more details.

 ## State File